RedGhost123/LockedMe.Java/README.md

 ### Using the application
 Welcome screen displays the application name, developer details, directory information and main menu.

-The user has to select option from the user interface shown.
+The user has to select option from the user interface shown